elymberopoulos/Distributed_Gaming/README.md

 2. "npm run webpack"
 3. "npm run dev"

+## Tests

+To run the tests it depends on if you are running a server already or not.
+If the server is already running.

+"npm run test"

+Else you can launch the server and the tests together.

+"npm run combinedtest"

 ## Notable Frameworks and Technologies Used

 * Express.js *: A server framework for Node.js.*